Email Sending Limits Overview

 • The number of spam reports you've received

 To maintain a healthy email deliverability rate and keep your domain safe, you should aim to keep your email activity as close to average as possible.
-The average person does not send more than 50 emails a day—even when they're incredibly active via email.
+The average person doesn't send more than 50 emails a day — even when they're incredibly active via email!

 Apollo Sending Limits

-Want to increase the emails you send but don't want to put your reputation on the line?
-Apollo allows you to connect multiple mailboxes to increase the total volume of emails you send per day without putting your domain at risk.
+If you want to increase the emails you send but don't want to put your reputation on the line, Apollo allows you to connect multiple mailboxes to increase the total volume of emails you send per day without putting your domain at risk.

 Recommended Limits